-The California Department of Insurance, known as CDI, licenses several hundred thousand Insurance Agents in the State of California.
-Most California Insurance Agents have minimal or no contact with the enforcement arm of the California Department of Insurance.
-For Insurance Agents who become part of the California Department of Insurance’s disciplinary process, the consequences are profound.
+The California Department of Insurance, known as CDI, licenses several hundred thousand Insurance licensees in the State of California.
+Most California Insurance licensees have minimal or no contact with the enforcement arm of the California Department of Insurance.
+For Insurance licensees who become part of the California Department of Insurance’s disciplinary process, the consequences are profound.
 The Insurance License disciplinary process is complex, procedural and time consuming.
-Insurance Agents facing the California Department of Insurance disciplinary process should seek legal representation from an experienced California Insurance License Defense Attorney.
+Insurance licensees facing the California Department of Insurance disciplinary process should seek legal representation from an experienced California Insurance License Defense Attorney.

 California Department of Insurance Investigation Defense Lawyer

 The majority of California Department of Insurance investigations begin with the filing of a consumer Complaint.
 However, California Department of Insurance Investigations also occur through sting operations, criminal conviction referrals and criminal investigations.
 The California Department of Insurance employs non sworn Enforcement Representatives to conduct non criminal investigations.
 The California Department of Insurance employs sworn Peace Officer Investigators to conduct criminal investigations against Insurance licensees.
 These employees investigate criminal and administrative law violations.
 Administrative Law Due Process Rights differ substantially from the Due Process Rights accorded in criminal law.